sreebu-k/Super-Store-Sales-Analysis-Power-BI-Dashboard/README.md

 ##  Objective
 The goal of this project is to analyze and visualize **global sales performance** using the *Superstore dataset* and present key insights through a **Power BI interactive dashboard**.
-This project is part of my **Data Analyst Internship – Task 2: Data Visualization and Storytelling**.

 ---